Enterprise-CMCS/macpro-mdct-core/SYNC.md

 ## Development Workflow

 1. Make changes to files in `files-to-sync/`
-2. Test locally: `npm run sync-local`
+2. Test locally: `yarn sync-local`
 3. Review changes in target repos
 4. Commit changes to both core and target repos
 5. When ready, let GitHub Actions sync to remaining repos